MonashDataFluency/python-workshop-base/workshops/docs/modules/working_with_data.md

 <!--
 ### _Solution to Extra Plotting Challenge 3_

-First we group data by plot and by sex, and then calculate a total for each plot.
+First we group data by site and by sex, and then calculate a total for each site.
  -->